SPARK45118/HW_2026_Test/README.md

 - **Dash ability** — hold a direction and tap **Left Shift** to burst forward at increased speed for a short duration, with a cooldown before it can be used again.
 - **50-Pulpit Challenge Complete banner** — a custom animated (slide-in, scale-pop, fade-out) UI message celebrating the in-brief goal of reaching 50 Pulpits.
 - Full **pirate cove environment**: beached ship, rowboats, palm trees, rocks, clouds, shark, and a custom hex-tiled shoreline replacing the default ocean plane.
+- **Background music** that plays during active gameplay and stops on Game Over.
 - Third-person follow camera with a subtle **shake effect** on landing after a fall.

 ---